boson-ai/higgs-audio/examples/README.md

 ### Chunking for long-form audio generation

 To generate long-form audios, you can chunk the text and render each chunk one by one while putting the previous generated audio and the reference audio in the prompt.
-Here's an example that generates the first five paragraphs of HiggsAudio V1 release blog.
+Here's an example that generates the first five paragraphs of Higgs Audio v1 release blog.
 See [text](./transcript/single_speaker/en_higgs_audio_blog.md).

 ```bash
 python3 generation.py \